 - The brilliant scene and shot construction.
 However much the film’s CGI looks dated, there’s no denying the brilliance of the film’s direction.
-The first reveal of Buzz is one of my favorite shots in cinema.
+The first reveal of Buzz is one of my favorite shots in all of cinema.

 - The flexibility and roundness of the story’s themes and symbols.
 Is this a story of religious awakening?
 Of the importance of family and the fears of parenthood?
 Of the healing power of a shared sense of service?
 Sure!
 All of the above.
 Plenty others, too.
 The Toy Story movies are both simple and unique in their construction, allowing for morals (mostly) not too on the nose, yet still broad enough to support a huge variety of thematic readings.

 - The giddy ending.
-I know it doesn’t make any damn sense that Buzz and Woody managed to fly to Andy’s car, but when Buzz shouts “this isn’t flying… this is falling with style!” and Woody replies “to infinity and beyond!”
+I know it doesn’t make any damn sense that Buzz and Woody manage to fly to Andy’s car, but when Buzz shouts “this isn’t flying… this is falling with style!” and Woody replies “to infinity and beyond!”
 I get chills and choked up every time.
 Just perfection.

 - The dated visuals.
-Despite the brilliant decision to center the story on plastic toys to make stiff, blocky models look more natural, there’s no doubt this film suffers a bit from age.
+Despite the brilliant decision to center the story on plastic toys to make stiff, blocky models look more appropriate, there’s no doubt this film suffers from age.
 Characters occasionally look robotic in their poses or uncanny in their expressions.
 Just as problematic is the film’s use of “gee-whiz” camera angles and techniques, especially in the first act.
 You can just tell that Pixar was restless to show off how the camera can float and fly and spin and dynamically generate reflections etc. etc. in CGI, even if those shots and techniques distracted from the story.